Downieville, California: History

 Gold was discovered here by Francis Anderson on September 14, 1849.
 Anderson had joined Phil A. Haven that same year along the North Yuba River.

 Downieville was founded in late 1849 during the California Gold Rush, in the Northern Mines area.
 It was first known as "The Forks" for its geographical location at the confluence of the Downie River and North Fork of the Yuba River.

-It was soon renamed after Major William Downie (1820-1893), the town's founder.
+It was soon renamed after Major William Downie (1820–1893), the town's founder.
 Downie was a Scotsman who had led an expedition of nine miners, seven of them African American men, up the North Fork of the Yuba River in the Autumn of 1849.
 At the present site of the town they struck rich gold, built a log cabin, and settled in to wait out the winter.
 By 1850, Downieville had 15 hotels, 4 bakeries, 4 butcher shops, and numerous saloons.

+In 1850 John Craycroft & Company constructed a log building, which had a 70 foot bar made from a rip-sawed board.
+The building was destroyed by fire on February 19, 1852, and was rebuilt by the current brick building that now houses the St. Charles Place in the old Craycroft building.

 Josefa Segovia, a young Californio resident of the town, was lynched by a mob on July 5, 1851.
 The lynch mob held a mock trial, and accused her of killing an American miner.
 The mock trial quickly led to hanging her from the Jersey Bridge in town.
-Segovia was the first and only hanging of a woman in the history of California.
+Segovia’s case was the only recorded hanging of a woman in the history of California.

 In 1853 Downieville was vying to become the new state capital of California, along with fifteen other California communities to replace Vallejo.
 The capital was moved to Benicia for a year, and then in 1854 to Sacramento.

 The Northern Mines area of the gold rush had a number of mining camps with colorful names, such as Brandy City (originally known as Strychnine City), Whiskey Diggins, Poverty Hill, Poker Flat, and Camptonville.
 Many of these camps disappeared after the gold rush or became ghost towns.
 Downieville had reached a peak population of over 5,000 people in 1851, but by 1865 had significantly declined.
 It survived due to its status as the county seat of government in Sierra County, and from its geographic location between Sacramento Valley and Tahoe region/Nevada destinations.